There is a lot more to Sal than its popular beautiful beaches and bustling Santa Maria.

-On the approach to Sal the island appears below you like a long forgotten desert island.
-The salt pans of Pedra Lume can be seen to the west and the half moon bay of Santa Maria to the south.
+On the approach, the island appears below you like a long-forgotten desert island.
+You can easily spot the Pedra de Lume salt pans on to the west and the half moon bay of Santa Maria to the south.

-Sal is the most barren of the inhabited islands on the archipelago but don’t let that put you off; there are some lovely sandy beaches and the water sports activities in Santa Maria are excellent with good diving, wind and kite surfing.
+It is the most barren of the inhabited islands on the archipelago, but don’t let that put you off; there are some lovely sandy beaches and the water sports activities in Santa Maria are excellent with good diving, wind and kite surfing.

 There is much to see and do when travelling around the islands of Cape Verde.
 On Sal, we are able to offer experiences which reflect the highlights of the island by allowing you to step off the beaten track or indulge in some of the more active water sports on offer.
 As we said earlier, you could try your hand at kite and windsurfing on the beaches of Ponta Preta and Kite Beach or explore the island by quad or car and visit the salt pans of Pedra Lume.